xenanetworks/open-automation-python-api/docs/source/getting_started.rst

         $ pip install xoa-driver>=1.0.3     # minimum version

-Upgrading from PyPi using pip
+Upgrading From PyPi Using pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To upgrade XOA Python API package from PyPI: